edsoncezar16/code-challenge-indicium/README.md

 You are free to use opensource libs and frameworks, but also keep in mind that **you have to write code**.
 Point and click tools are not allowed.

 Thank you for participating!

+# Solution

+- Data Extraction

+    We will connect to the Postgres database using a Python library such as psycopg2 and extract the data from all tables into pandas dataframes.
+    We will read the CSV file using pandas' read_csv method.

+- Writing to local disk

+    We will save the extracted dataframes as separate CSV files using pandas' to_csv method, following the file naming convention mentioned in the challenge: /data/postgres/{table}/{extraction_date}/file.format for Postgres tables and /data/csv/{extraction_date}/file.format for the CSV file.

+- Loading data into the data warehouse

+    We will use Amazon Redshift as the data warehouse tool and connect to it using a library such as boto3.
+    We will load the saved CSV files into the data warehouse using Amazon Redshift's COPY command.

+- Running the final query

+    We will write an SQL query to join the orders table from the Postgres database with the details in the loaded CSV file on the order_id field.
+    We will execute the query in the data warehouse and save the result as a CSV file.